 A very different kind of parallelism occurred only in England and Scotland: the gymel.
-I have described above the notion of consonant and dissonant intervals that, in medieval music, unisons, fifths and octaves are perfectly consonant, and all other intervals imperfectly consonant or dissonant.
-There is an exception to this rule, that in England and Scotland the interval of a third and a sixth were also considered perfectly consonant.
+I have mentioned above and will describe below that medieval music had consonant and dissonant intervals: unisons, octaves, fifths and fourths were perfectly consonant, and all other intervals were imperfectly consonant or dissonant.
+There was an exception to this rule, that in England and Scotland the interval of a third and a sixth were also considered perfectly consonant.

 A gymel, from the Latin, cantus gemellus, is twin song, two part polyphony in which the second voice tracks the first almost entirely in thirds or sixths, often moving in parallel.
 This definition of a gymel as parallel thirds and sixths is from the 15th century music theorist Guilielmus Monachus (about whom nothing is known, not even his nationality – English or Italian?), though the practice is evident in England from the beginning of the 13th century.

 Two examples are close in time.
 Edi beo þu heuene quene, a song in praise of the Virgin Mary written in Middle English between 1265 and the late 13th century, ends cadences with unisons but otherwise employs thirds almost exclusively.
 It is shown above in modern notation and can be heard on vielle by clicking on the soundfile below.
 (For a full article about this song, click here.)